 Stress is typically achieved with exercise, but for those who are unable to adequately perform an exercise based stress test, pharmacologic testing with dobutamine can be alternatively used.
 The data obtained from such stress tests, which are obtained non-invasively and without radiation, are then used for planning the best treatment strategy in an individual patient, and to decide on whether additional testing and/or treatment is required.

-Transesophageal Echocardiography (TEE): This advanced imaging study allows for acquisition of higher resolution images from the esophagus (the tube that connects the mouth with the stomach).
-Various cardiac structures can be better assessed with this modality (such as the left atrial appendage imaged below).
+This advanced imaging modality allows for acquisition of higher resolution images from the esophagus (the tube that connects the mouth with the stomach).
+Various cardiac structures can be better assessed with this modality (such as the left atrial appendage, valvular structures, the atrial septum, and the thoracic aorta).
 It is commonly used for echocardiographic guidance during interventional procedures.

 The echocardiography laboratory plays a central role in the diagnosis of a wide variety of cardiovascular conditions in the ambulatory, inpatient, critical care, and intraoperative settings.
 The echocardiography laboratory at the Lahey Hospital &Medical Center is a high volume laboratory where the team performs more than 18,000 echocardiograms annually.
 This includes over 4,000 stress echocardiograms (exercise and dobutamine stress), which represents one of the largest stress echo volumes in the New England area.